 It Takes at Least 3 People to Move a Piano

-Your first step in evaluating how many people it will take to move a piano is to determine what type it is.
+Your first step in evaluating how many people it will take to move a piano is to determine its type.

 A large concert grand piano can weigh over half a ton.
 Even a small upright piano can weigh at least 300 pounds.
-Anything that is a studio piano or bigger is going to require at least three people to move it safely.
-These instruments typically weigh about 400 pounds, and they are the ones that you see in most homes.
+Anything that is a studio piano or bigger will require at least three people to move it safely.
+These instruments typically weigh about 400 pounds, and they are the ones you see in most homes.

-Some older models use dense hardwoods for the cabinet of the instrument, creating a lift that could be close to 1,000 pounds in some specific situations.
+Some older models use dense hardwoods for the instrument’s cabinet, creating a lift that could be close to 1,000 pounds in some specific situations.

 You’ll also need 3-4 movers if you own a horizontal grand, baby grand, or ballroom piano.

 Some instruments are a little smaller and can be moved by two people in some situations.
-Console pianos and spinets are usually a little shorter and don’t have as much width, so they typically weigh between 200 to 300 pounds.
+Console pianos and spinets are usually slightly shorter and don’t have as much width, so they typically weigh between 200 to 300 pounds.

 How to Move a Piano Safely